 Every company will have different priorities for what they’re looking for in an automated payroll system, but these are some features that are important across the board:

 Once you decide to make the move to an automated payroll system, you want to make sure you’re going about the switch the right way.
-Here are four simple steps to making the switch to automated payroll:
+Here are four simple steps to automate paying your employees:

 Not all automated payroll systems are created equally.
 You want to make sure you select the best product for your individual business needs based on the size of your company and other factors.
 For example, you may specifically want an accounting software for small businesses if it’s just you and a few employees.
 Questions you may want to ask yourself while searching for the right payroll management tool include:

-Your payroll system is only as good as the information you give it.
-Make sure you plug in all of your payroll data and information correctly the first time around to avoid any errors in the future.
+Your automated system is only as good as the information you give it.
+Make sure you plug in all of your payroll data and employee information correctly the first time around to avoid any errors in the future.

 Get your tax forms and documents (EIN, I-9, W-4) ready, and make sure your employees are aware of the switch to a new system before you roll it out.